antonespo/open-ai-recruiter-assistant/README.md

 - Node.js installed.
 - An OpenAI account (create one [here](https://beta.openai.com/signup/)).
 - The OpenAI API key obtained from your OpenAI account.
-- A CV file for the assistant to process.
-- dotenv library installed to load environment variables from a .env file.

 ## Installation